Sprint Nextel Corp

-The No. 3 U.S. mobile service added 58,000 contract customers in the quarter, ahead of the average expectation for almost 17,000 customer additions from eight analysts contacted by Reuters.
+The No. 3 U.S. mobile service added 58,000 subscribers in the quarter, ahead of the average expectation for almost 17,000 customer additions from eight analysts contacted by Reuters.

 While the customer number was tiny compared with growth at bigger rivals Verizon Wireless and AT&T Inc

-Sprint expects to report contract customer additions for the full year 2011, marking the first full year of subscriber additions since 2006.
+While several analysts expect Sprint to revert to a customer loss again this quarter, they applauded its promise to report subscriber additions for the full year 2011, which would mark the first full year of growth since 2006.

-Some analysts have said however that Sprint may revert to subscriber losses in the current quarter as Verizon Wireless launches the Apple Inc
+Analysts expect Sprint to revert to subscriber losses in the current quarter partly because Verizon Wireless launches the Apple Inc

 Sprint's loss narrowed slightly to $929 million, or 31 cents per share, in the fourth quarter from $980 million, or 34 cents per share, a year earlier.